Dendra2

 Main advantagesBright monomeric high-contrast irreversibly photoswitchable tag suitable for protein tracking; capable for switching under blue light

-Recommended antibodies, filter sets, and activating lasers
+Recommended antibodies, filter sets, and activating parameters

-Dendra2 can be recognized using Anti-Dendra2 antibody (Cat.# AB821-AB822) available from Evrogen.
+Dendra2 can be recognized using Anti-Dendra2 antibody (Evrogen, Cat.# AB821-AB822, discontinued).

 Primary Dendra2 visualization: Non-activated Dendra2 possesses excitation-emission maxima at 490 and 507 nm, similarly to EGFP and other green fluorescent proteins.
 Thus, commonly used fluorescence filter sets for EGFP, FITC, and other green dyes (e.g. Omega Optical QMAX-Green and XF100-2) are ideally suitable for Dendra2 green state.